El

 Tuesday, 18 October 2005

 ... is so useful for UI design.
 Other than a GUI builder it allows for quickly changing input widgets and even whole dialog sequences without programming efforts.
 It is fast, efficient, and you can put many elements next to each other - till your table or whatever pad you use is full.
+Still you can easily overlook everything without a zoom that decreases the font sizes.
 Read More

 World Usability Day @ Berlin